TwoBitCode/Mars_VS_Venus/README.md

 ### 8. 🏆 Possible Outcomes
 - **Success and Failure**: Players can either progress by resolving scenarios correctly or fail by making too many incorrect choices.
 Some outcomes are revealed during play, showing the nuances of the other side’s thinking.
 - **Skill vs. Luck**: Success relies primarily on the player's understanding and interpretation skills, with minimal reliance on chance.

+## Scripts Breakdown 📝

+### `Scenario` 🎮

+- **Function**: Represents a single scenario in the game with the question, choices, correct answer, and feedback.
+- **Main Tasks**: Used to store scenario data in a ScriptableObject format.

+### `GameManager` 🛠️

+- **Function**: Controls the overall gameplay, including selecting scenarios, managing the player’s choices, and updating the score.
+- **Main Tasks**: Handles game flow, tracks the player’s score, and presents the next scenario.

+### `ChoiceButton` 🔘

+- **Function**: Manages the behavior of each choice button in the scenario.
+- **Main Tasks**: When clicked, it calls the `MakeChoice()` function in `GameManager` to check if the answer is correct and updates the score.

+### `ScoreManager` 💰

+- **Function**: Manages the player's score, keeping track of points for correct answers.
+- **Main Tasks**: Updates the score text UI and ensures that the score is displayed correctly at all times.

+---

+## Gameplay Logic 🧠

+1. **Choosing Mars or Venus**: The game begins with the player choosing a side (Mars or Venus), each with unique responses.
+2. **Scenario Presentation**: Each scenario presents a challenge or interpersonal situation.
+3. **Answer Choices**: Players must select from multiple answers that represent how the opposite gender would respond.
+4. **Scoring and Feedback**: A correct choice adds to the score, and feedback is given to explain the choice.
+5. **Next Scenario**: If the player chooses correctly, the game moves to the next scenario.
+Incorrect answers might result in a penalty or a game restart.
+6. **Game Over**: The game concludes when the player finishes all scenarios or chooses incorrectly multiple times.
+The final score is shown.

+---

+## How to Customize ✨

+- **Scenarios**: You can create new scenarios by adding new `Scenario` ScriptableObjects, customizing the questions, choices, and feedback.
+- **Gender Perspectives**: Modify the Mars and Venus response behaviors to create more realistic or diverse communication patterns.
+- **Score System**: Adjust the scoring system (e.g., adding bonus points for certain choices or deducting points for incorrect answers).
+- **UI Customization**: Adjust the UI layout and design to fit your preferred aesthetic.

+---

 ## 👥 Team Members